Noobpolad/Pascal-s-triangle/README.md

+A triangle like the one in the image below.

 Begin with 1 at the top, then for the next rows each number is the sum of the numbers directly above it.

 The program should print a Pascal's Triangle of N lines, N given by the user.